National Lampoon's Christmas Vacation: Plot

+Clark next cuts down a tree on the Chesters' yard as a final resort.
+However, when he sets it up, a squirrel living inside runs out and wreaks havoc throughout the house.
+Family members start to leave, but Clark snaps at them to stay, obsessed with Christmas not yet being over.
+Clark's father talks privately with him, telling Clark that he understands his desperation to have a perfect Christmas, but that he should not ruin his relationships with his family in the process.
+Clark apologizes and gathers everyone to recite "The Night Before Christmas".

-Taking Clark's request literally, Eddie kidnaps Frank, who admits to canceling the Christmas bonuses but then reinstates them in the face of Clark's chastisement.
-Frank's wife Helen calls the police and a SWAT team storms the Griswold house and holds everyone at gunpoint.
-Frank decides not to press charges and explains the situation to his wife and the SWAT leader, both of whom scold him for canceling the bonuses until he reveals his change of heart.
+Having taken Clark's request literally, Eddie kidnaps Mr. Shirley and brings him to the house.
+Shirley admits to canceling the Christmas bonuses but then reinstates them in the face of Clark's chastisement.
+Mrs. Helen Shirley calls the police and a SWAT team storms the Griswold house, holding everyone at gunpoint.
+Frank, however, decides not to press charges, revealing his change of heart.

 The family goes outside when Rocky and Ruby Sue believe they see Santa Claus in the distance.
 Clark tells them it is actually the Christmas Star and that he finally realizes what the holiday means to him.
 Uncle Lewis says that the light is coming from a sewage treatment plant, which reminds Clark that Eddie had been dumping his RV sewage into the nearby storm drain.
-Before Clark can stop him, Uncle Lewis lights another cigar and tosses the match into the drain, causing a giant gas explosion that sets a Santa's sleigh decoration afire and launches it into the sky.
-Aunt Bethany starts singing "The Star-Spangled Banner" and everyone joins in as the flaming decoration flies into the distance.
+Before Clark can stop him, Uncle Lewis lights another cigar and tosses the match into the drain.
+This causes a giant gas explosion, knocking everyone over, and launching Santa's sleigh decoration into the sky.
+Aunt Bethany starts singing "The Star-Spangled Banner" and everyone joins in as the flaming decoration sails in the distance.

 The entire family, along with the Shirleys and the SWAT team, go inside to celebrate while Clark and Ellen share a Christmas kiss.
-Clark is satisfied that he has provided a great Christmas for his family, while Snots stares at him and gets petted in return.
+Clark is satisfied that he has provided a great Christmas for his family.